Center of Theological Inquiry: History

-William Storrar, former Chair of Christian Ethics and Practical Theology at New College, Edinburgh, has served as the Director of CTI since 2005.
+William Storrar, former Chair of Christian Ethics and Practical Theology at New College, Edinburgh, has served as the Director of CTI from 2005 to 2025.
 Among Storrar's innovations was the idea of themed seminars, which bring together theologians and scholars from other disciplines to analyze a topic of public concern from intedisciplinary perspectives.
 "As an independent research institute with no permanent faculty or specialization in any one field, CTI fosters wide-ranging work that is carried out and carried forward by visiting scholars from across disciplines, religions, and nations, whom we gather together in resident seminars at the Center in Princeton," Storrar writes.
 "As a result, our research conversation is continually being renewed."
 In 2007, Storrar hosted the founding meeting of the Global Network for Public Theology, which connects research institutions focused on religion and public life worldwide, at CTI.
 Since July 2015, Joshua Mauldin, a theological ethicist, has served as associate director of CTI.

 Storrar led a major renovation of CTI's building during his period as director.
 By 2020, the design of its Georgian headquarters had outlived its function as the program of CTI evolved to become more thematic and interdisciplinary.
 Storrar and the Board of Trustees engaged the architectural firm of Michael Graves to re-envision the structure for the 21st century, emphasizing digital connectivity and environmental sustaintability while centering scholarly dialogue.
-After gaining approval on July 19, 2022 from the Princeton Historic Preservation Commission for the proposed changes, the renovation took place during the following two years and was completed by June 2024.
+After gaining approval on July 19, 2022, from the Princeton Historic Preservation Commission for the proposed changes, the renovation took place during the following two years and was completed by June 2024.
 As Anne Levin reported in Princeton Magazine, "The renovated building reflects acknowledgement of the increasingly collaborative, technologically sophisticated way research is done today."
 Storrar retired as director on June 30, 2025.

-On May 10, 2024, the Board of Trustees announced that Tom Greggs, the Marischal Professor of Divinity at the University of Aberdeen, would succeeed Storrar as the director of CTI; he became director on July 1, 2025.
+On May 10, 2024, the Board of Trustees announced that Tom Greggs, the Marischal Professor of Divinity at the University of Aberdeen, would succeed Storrar as the director of CTI; he became director on July 1, 2025.

 Astrobiology controversy

 In 2021, a public controversy broke out about the CTI's research program in astrobiology.
-The New York Post reported on December 27, 2021 that "NASA hired 24 theologians to study human reaction to aliens."
+The New York Post reported on December 27, 2021, that "NASA hired 24 theologians to study human reaction to aliens."
 The title of the article was misleading as NASA did not engage any theologians itself.
-As the Associated Press reported the following day, NASA did not hire any theologians directly; rather, NASA provided partial funding (along with the John Templeton Foundation) for a research inquiry in 2015-2018 at CTI about the societal implications of astrobiology.
+As the Associated Press reported the following day, NASA did not hire any theologians directly; rather, NASA provided partial funding (along with the John Templeton Foundation) for a research inquiry in 2015–2018 at CTI about the societal implications of astrobiology.